mscarey/AuthoritySpoke/docs/guides/introduction.rst

 precondition for a :class:`~authorityspoke.rules.Rule` to apply.
-So the two preconditions that must be present to apply this :class:`~authorityspoke.rules.Rule` are “the Fact it is false that the Java API was an original work” and the statutory text creating copyright protection.
+So the two preconditions that must be present to apply this :class:`~authorityspoke.rules.Rule` are “the fact it was false that the Java API was an original work” and the statutory text creating copyright protection.

 It’s also important to notice that